OfficeDev/office-scripts-docs/docs/resources/samples/range-samples.md

 ## Suggest new samples

 We welcome suggestions for new samples.
-If there is a common scenario that would help other script developers, please tell us in the feedback section at the bottom of the page.
+If there's a common scenario that would help other script developers, please tell us in the Feedback section at the bottom of the page.

 ## See also